-The SCR increased by €37m over 2021.
-The increase in the SCR is mainly due to an increase in Market Risk partly offset by a decrease in Life Underwriting Risk, Health Underwriting Risk and an increase in diversification benefits.
+The SCR decreased by €155m over 2022.
+The decrease in the SCR is mainly due to an decrease in Market Risk, Life Underwriting Risk and Health Underwriting Risk, partly offset by an increase in Counterparty Risk and Operational Risk and a decrease in diversification benefits.

-The MCR increased by €17m over 2021.
-This is due to the increase in the SCR.
+The MCR decreased by €70m over 2022.
+This is due to the decrease in the SCR.